 Creativity can be inspired by stories, pictures, and conversation.
 Here are a few ways to include flowers in your daily activities.

 - Read a book about a flower.

-- Explore the composition of a flower through hands-on discovery.
+- Explore the composition of a flower hands-on.

 You can pre-cut red and green hearts for young children although they should always be encouraged to cut out these or any other shapes for their flowers.

-1. Make snips around the paper muffin cup with scissors, trying not to cut through the center.
+1. Make snips around the paper liners with scissors, trying not to cut through the center.

 3. Glue a muffin cup for the center of the flower, and heart shapes for petals.